 A Columbia University-trained psychotherapist with more than a decade of clinical experience with individuals, couples and families, including kids and teens, I’ve come to believe my role as a therapist is to help patients create their lives.
 Creativity to me is about cultivating a sense of possibilities–possibilities that may have been there all along, but haven’t yet been seen.
 I relish in this challenging, playful activity.
 I am a hands-on, active therapist who isn’t afraid to roll up his sleeves and get to work.

-As Founder and Clinical Director of Tribeca Therapy, I opened the practice in 2009 in order to develop a non-diagnostic therapy center that would provide engaging, collaborative therapy to a diverse range of New Yorkers.
+As Founder and Clinical Director of Tribeca Therapy, I opened the practice in 2009 in order to develop a non-diagnostic therapy center that provides engaging, collaborative therapy to a diverse range of New Yorkers.
 The therapy I practice also draws on my previous work with people in the creative fields in my years of private practice.
 I seek to give my patients real, concrete takeaways in order to help jumpstart meaningful change.
 This can include utilizing some tenets of more standard methodologies but using them in the context of my work with people as a whole.

 My development as a therapist has been deeply influenced by the study of philosophy and the practice of the creative arts.
 Studying philosophy in college, I was drawn to the field due to my interest in social justice and a lifelong love of politics.
 I came to see philosophy as a useful tool for thinking rigorously, examining assumptions and learning how to use words thoughtfully and with precision.
-I bring this into my work as a therapist–I’m less invested in my words and thoughts as an expression of certainty and more interested in what can be explored and played with in the process of discovery.
+I bring this into my work as a therapist–I’m less invested in certainty than in what can be explored and played with in the process of discovery.

 Performance also informs my work.
-Similar to the collaboration between a director and fellow actors view therapy as a collaboration.
+Similar to the collaboration between a director and fellow actors, therapy is a collaborative performance.
 At its best, that collaboration is (inevitably) messy, but also rich.
 As a therapist, it’s relatively easy to see how someone should manage a situation, habit or a tough person in their life.
 Much harder is helping someone discover how they can better deal with a challenging situation.